BattmannWann/The-VizDoom-Experience/plan.md

         1. Install ViZDoom and all required libraries (PyTorch, etc.).
 Run the provided example scenarios to ensure the environment is working correctly.
 Familiarize yourself with the ViZDoom API (state/action spaces, rewards).

-        2. Implement the basic skeleton of your CNN in PyTorch.
+        2. Implement the basic skeleton of the CNN in PyTorch.
 Write the code to take a ViZDoom screen buffer (frame) as input and produce a forward pass with action logits as output.

     * **Deliverables:**
         - A fully functional development environment.
-        - A script that can load a ViZDoom frame and process it through your baseline CNN model.
+        - A script that can load a ViZDoom frame and process it through the baseline CNN model.

 * **Week 3: Scenario Design & Metrics**

-    * **Tasks:** Design your first focused evaluation scenario (e.g., the motion interception task).
+    * **Tasks:** Design a focused evaluation scenario (e.g., the motion interception task).
 Create the map (`.wad` file) and the configuration (`.cfg` file) in ViZDoom.
-Formally define the metrics you will use to measure success (e.g., interception rate, reaction time).
+Formally define the metrics that will be used to measure success (e.g., interception rate, reaction time).

-    * **Deliverable:** A complete, runnable ViZDoom scenario file and a document defining your evaluation metrics.
+    * **Deliverable:** A complete, runnable ViZDoom scenario file and a document defining evaluation metrics.

 * **Week 4: Agent Implementation & Logging**

     * **Tasks:** Implement a simple reinforcement learning agent (e.g., Deep Q-Network).
-Integrate your baseline CNN into this agent.
+Integrate the baseline CNN into this agent.
 Set up a robust logging framework (e.g., using `wandb` or `TensorBoard`) and a method for saving configuration files to ensure reproducibility.

-    * **Deliverable:** A trainable RL agent that can take actions in your custom scenario.
+    * **Deliverable:** A trainable RL agent that can take actions in the custom scenario.

 * **Week 5: Initial Baseline Training**

-    * **Tasks:** Begin the first training runs of your baseline agent in the custom ViZDoom scenario.
+    * **Tasks:** Begin the first training runs of the baseline agent in the custom ViZDoom scenario.
 The goal here is not to achieve perfect performance, but to debug the training loop and ensure the agent is learning.
+Determine a suitable episodal iteration for the agent (i.e. run for thousands or hundreds of episodes?).

-    * **Deliverable:** The agent successfully runs for several thousand episodes without crashing; initial learning curves are logged.
+    * **Deliverable:** The agent successfully runs for several episodes without crashing; initial learning curves are logged.

 * **Week 6: Full Baseline Training Run**

-    * **Tasks:** Conduct the full training run for the baseline ViZDoom agent across multiple random seeds to ensure your results are robust.
+    * **Tasks:** Conduct the full training run for the baseline ViZDoom agent across multiple random seeds to ensure results are robust.

     * **Deliverable:** A set of trained model weights for the baseline agent.

 * **Week 7: Baseline Evaluation in ViZDoom**